-The JUNO experiment will also be able to observe neutrinos from terrestrial and extraterrestrial sources, i.e. supernova neutrinos, diffuse supernova background, atmospheric neutrinos and neutrinos from the annihilation of dark matter particles in our galaxy.
+The JUNO experiment will also be able to observe neutrinos from terrestrial (geo-neutrinos) and extra-terrestrial sources (solar, atmospheric and supernova neutrinos).
 JUNO can then be defined as a multipurpose experiment able to explore the neutrino nature as well as to perform neutrino astronomy and astrophysics.

-The detector, whose concept is shown in figure 1, will be placed in a 700 m deep underground laboratory, presently under excavation, located at Jiangmen (Guangdong province) in South China, 53 km away from the Taishan and Yangjiang reactor complexes.
-The central detector consists of a 20-kiloton of Linear Alkyl-Benzene (LAB) liquid scintillator contained inside a 12 cm thick and 35.4 m wide acrylic ball, supported by a Stainless-Steel Struss (SSS) of 40 m diameter, and instrumented by 17561 20-inch PMTs covering more than 75 % of the SSS area.
+The detector, whose concept is shown in figure 1, will be placed in a 700 m deep underground laboratory located at Jiangmen (Guangdong province) in South China, 53 km away from the Taishan and Yangjiang reactor complexes.
+The central detector consists of a 20-kiloton of Linear Alkyl-Benzene (LAB) liquid scintillator contained inside a 12 cm thick and 35.4 m wide acrylic ball, supported by a Stainless-Steel Struss (SSS) of 40 m diameter, and instrumented by 17612 20-inch PMTs covering more than 75 % of the SSS area.
 In addition, up to 25600 3-inch PMTs will fill the gaps among the large PMTs in order to improve the energy and vertex resolutions.
-To achieve the primary goal of the MH determination, an unprecedented energy resolution of 3 % at 1 MeV is a critical parameter which requires the total photocathode coverage bigger than 75%, a large PMT quantum efficiency (35%) and the LS attenuation length bigger than 20 m at 430 nm.
+To achieve the primary goal of the MH determination, an unprecedented energy resolution of 3~%at 1 MeV is a critical parameter which requires a total photocathode coverage bigger than 75%, a large PMT quantum efficiency (35%) and the LS attenuation length bigger than 20 m at 430 nm.
 The central detector is immersed in a 44 m-high, 43.5-wide ultrapure water Cherenkov pool, instrumented by about 2000 20-inch PMTs that will tag events coming from outside the neutrino target.
 It will also act as a passive shielding for gammas and neutrons induced by cosmic rays in the surrounding rock.
 A muon tracker, composed of three layers of plastic scintillator strips, will be installed on top of the detector in order to tag cosmic muons and validate the muon track reconstruction.